aellison1558/Capstone_project_proposal/README.md

 - [X] Create an account
 - [X] Log in / Log out
 - [X] Create, read, edit, and delete projects
-- [X] Place project in category and browse projects by category
+- [X] Place project in category and browse projects by category (discover)
 - [X] View, comment on, and back a project
 - [X] Add photos to projects
-- [ ] Launch Project
 - [X] Keep track of funding and funders

 ## Design Docs